Coouard History, Family Crest & Coats of Arms

 Coouard Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Coouard are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Coouard include: A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Coouard family (pre 1700)